chromaui/chromatic-docs/circleci.md

 jobs:
   # Other jobs

-  #👇Adds Chromatic as a job
+  # 👇 Adds Chromatic as a job
   chromatic-deployment:
     docker:
       - image: circleci/node:12